Willie169/Android-Non-Root/README.md

 ### NoScript Security Suite

 NoScript (or NoScript Security Suite) is a free and open-source extension for Firefox- and Chromium-based web browsers, written and maintained by Giorgio Maone, a software developer and member of the Mozilla Security Group.
-By default, NoScript blocks active (executable) web content, which can be wholly or partially unblocked by allowlisting a site or domain from the extension's toolbar menu or by clicking a placeholder icon.
+By default, NoScript blocks active (executable) web content, which can be wholly or partially unblocked by allowlisting a site or domain from the extension’s toolbar menu or by clicking a placeholder icon.
 It is recommended to enable NoScript for all Tor sites unless you fully trust it.

 ---